-For each of the known and possible risk factors for metformin-associated lactic acidosis, recommendations to reduce the risk of and manage metforminassociated lactic acidosis are provided below:
+For each of the known and possible risk factors for metformin-associated lactic acidosis, recommendations to reduce the risk of and manage metformin associated lactic acidosis are provided below:

-Hemodialysis has often resulted in reversal of symptoms and recovery.
-Educate patients and their families about the symptoms of lactic acidosis and, and report these symptoms to their healthcare provider.

-Renal impairment-The postmarketing metformin-associated lactic acidosis cases primarily occurred in patients with significant renal impairment.

-The risk of metformin accumulation and metformin-associated lactic acidosis increases with the severity of renal impairment because metformin is substantially excreted by the kidney.
-Clinical recommendations based upon the patient's renal function include [see Dosage and Administration (2.1), Clinical Pharmacology (12.3)]:

-- Before initiating metformin hydrochloride, obtain an estimated - glomerular filtration rate (eGFR).
-Metformin hydrochloride is contraindicated in patients with an eGFR less than 30 mL/min/1.73 m2 [see Contraindications (4)]. - Initiation of metformin hydrochloride is not recommended in patients with eGFR between 30 to 45 mL/min/1.73 m2.
+- Renal impairment-The postmarketing metformin-associated lactic acidosis cases primarily occurred in patients with significant renal impairment. - The risk of metformin accumulation and metformin-associated lactic acidosis increases with the severity of renal impairment because metformin is substantially excreted by the kidney.
+Clinical recommendations based upon the patient's renal function include [see Dosage and Administration (2.1), Clinical Pharmacology (12.3)]: - Before initiating metformin hydrochloride, obtain an estimated glomerular filtration rate (eGFR). - Metformin hydrochloride is contraindicated in patients with an eGFR less than 30 mL/min/1.73 m2 [see Contraindications (4)].
+Initiation of metformin hydrochloride is not recommended in patients - with eGFR between 30 to 45 mL/min/1.73 m2.
 Obtain an eGFR at least annually in all patients taking metformin hydrochloride.
-In patients at risk for the development of renal impairment (e.g., the elderly), renal function should be assessed - more frequently.
-In patients taking metformin hydrochloride whose eGFR falls below 45 mL/min/1.73 m2, assess the benefit and risk of continuing therapy.

-Drug interactions - The concomitant use of metformin hydrochloride with specific drugs may increase the risk of metformin-associated lactic acidosis: those that impair renal function, result in significant hemodynamic change, interfere with acid-base balance, or increase metformin accumulation.
+In patients at risk for the development of renal - impairment (e.g., the elderly), renal function should be assessed more frequently.
+In patients taking metformin hydrochloride whose eGFR falls below - 45 mL/min/1.73 m2, assess the benefit and risk of continuing therapy.
+Drug interactions - The concomitant use of metformin hydrochloride with specific drugs may increase the risk of metformin-associated - lactic acidosis: those that impair renal function, result in significant hemodynamic change, interfere with acid-base balance, or increase metformin accumulation.
 Consider more frequent monitoring of patients.
-Age 65 or greater - The risk of metformin-associated lactic acidosis increases with the patient's age because elderly patients have a greater likelihood of having hepatic, renal, or cardiac impairment than younger patients.
+Age 65 or greater - The risk of metformin-associated lactic acidosis increases with the patient's age because elderly patients have a greater likelihood of having hepatic, renal, or cardiac impairment than younger - patients.
 Assess renal function more frequently in elderly patients.

-Radiologic studies with contrast - Administration of intravascular iodinated contrast agents in metformin-treated patients has led to an acute decrease in renal function and the occurrence of lactic acidosis.
-Stop metformin hydrochloride at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR between 30 and 60 mL/ min/1.73 m2; in patients with a history of hepatic impairment, alcoholism or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
-Re-evaluate eGFR 48 hours after the imaging procedure, and

-- restart metformin hydrochloride if renal function is stable.
-Surgery and other procedures Withholding of food and fluids during surgical or other procedures may increase the risk for volume depletion hypotension, and renal impairment.
-Metformin hydrochloride should be temporarily discontinued while patients have restricted food and fluid intake - Hypoxic states Several of the postmarketing cases of metformin associated lactic acidosis occurred in the setting of acute congestive heart failure (particularly when accompanied by hypoperfusion and hypoxemia).
-Cardiovascular collapse (shock), acute myocardial infarction, sepsis, and other conditions associated with hypoxemia have been associated with lactic acidosis and may cause prenal azotemia.
-When such an event occurs, discontinue metformin hydrochloride.
-Excessive alcohol intake - Alcohol potentiates the effect of metformin on lactate metabolism.
-Patients should be warned against excessive alcohol heart congestive tubular transport systems involved in the renal elimination of metformin (e.g., organic cationic transporter-2 [OCT2] / multidrug and toxin extrusion [MATE] inhibitors) could Clinical Impact: increase systemic exposure to metformin and may increase risk for lactic acidosis [see Clinical Pharmacology (12.3)].
-Consider the benefits and risks of concomitant use with Intervention. metformin hydrochloride.
-Examples: Ranolazine, vandetanib, dolutegravir, and cimetidine Alcohol Alcohol is known to potentiate the effect of metformin on Clinical Impact: lactate metabolism.
-Warn patients against excessive alcohol intake while receiving metformin hydrochloride.
-Intervention Insulin Secretagogues or Insulin Coadministration of metformin hydrochloride with an Clinica insulin secretagogue (e.g., sulfonylurea) or insulin may Impact. increase the risk of hypoglycemia.
-Patients receiving an insulin secretagogue or insulin may require lower doses of the insulin secretagogue or insulin.
-Intervention ting Glycemic Control Drugs Affec
+Radiologic studies with contrast Administration of intravascular iodinated contrast agents in metformin-treated patients has led to an acute decrease in renal function and the occurrence of lactic acidosis.
+Stop metformin hydrochological at the time of, or prior to, an indinated contrast imaging procedure in patients with an eGFR between 30 and 60 mL/ min/1.73 m2; in patients with a history of hepatic impairment, alcoholism or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
+Re-evaluate eGFR 48 hours after the imaging procedure, and restart metformin hydrochloride if renal function is stable - Surgery and other procedures Withholding of food and fluids during surgical or other procedures may increase the risk for volume depletion hypotension, and renal impairment.
+Metformin hydrochloride should be temporarily discontinued while patients have restricted food and fluid intake. - Hypoxic states Several of the postmarketing cases of metformin-associated lactic acidosis occurred in the setting of acute congestive heart failure (particularly when accompanied by hypoperfusion and hypoxemia) Cardiovascular collapse (shock), acute myocardial infarction, sepsis, and other conditions associated with hypoxemia have been associated with lactic acidosis and may cause prerenal azotemia.
+When such an event occurs, discontinue metformin hydrochloride

-Clinical Impact: Certain drugs tend to produce hyperglycemia and may lead to loss of glycemic control.
-Intervention: When such drugs are administered to a patient receiving metformin hydrochloride, observe the patient closely for loss of blood glucose control.
-When such drugs are withdrawn from a patient receiving metformin hydrochloride, observe the patient closely for hypoglycemia.
-Examples: Thiazides and other diuretics, corticosteroids, phenothi- azines, thyroid products, estrogens, oral contraceptives, phenytoin, nicotinic acid, sympathomimetics, calcium channel blockers, and isoniazid.

-8 USE IN SPECIFIC POPULATIONS
+USE IN SPECIFIC POPULATIONS